 Appropriately Uses Anti-Psychotic Medication

-This metric measures the percent of long-term care residents receiving antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to make sure these drugs are being used appropriately.
-In limited situations, excessive reliance on these medications may suggest a facility is using these medications to subdue residents.
+This is the percent of patients who were prescribed antipsychotic medications.
+While antipsychotic medications may be helpful for many residents, it is important to make sure these drugs are being used only where medically required.
+In some cases, increased usage of these drugs may suggest a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients given antianxiety medications.
-These drugs are given to residents suffering from depression and anxiety.
+This tells you the percent of patients given antianxiety medications.
+Antianxiety medications are administered to residents experiencing anxiety or depression.

 Managing Depression Among Residents